-Under the first prong of our analysis, the Tribe asserts that the State has granted some meaningful concessions to the Tribe.
+Under the first prong of our analysis, the State has granted some meaningful concessions to the Tribe.
 The Tribe will continue to receive partial exclusivity over slot machines while maintaining full exclusivity over all other forms of class III gaming under IGRA.
-Non-tribal commercial casinos may operate a maximum of 750 slot machines for 18 hours a day at up to 6 locations for the duration of the 2015 Compacts.
+Non-tribal commercial casinos may operate a maximum of 750 slot machines for 18 hours a day at up to 6 locations for the duration of the Compact.
 We consider this exclusivity to be a meaningful concession under our test.
-The fact that the compact does not provide for limitations on the Tribe's operations regarding the number of slot machines and hours of operation, however, is generally not a meaningful concession as that is generally considered a regulatory issue over which the State is obligated to negotiate under IGRA.
+The fact that the compact does not provide for limitations on the Tribe's operations regarding the number of slot machines and hours of operation, however, is generally not a meaningful concession as that is considered a regulatory issue over which the State is obligated to negotiate under IGRA.

-Under the second prong of our analysis, the Tribe contends that the 2015 Compact has terms more favorable than its current compact.
-The Tribe projects that its revenue sharing payments under the 2015 Compact will decrease compared to the terms of the 2007 Compact.
-Moreover, if the State permits any additional non-tribal gaming, the Tribe's obligation to make revenue sharing payments will cease.
+Under the second prong of our analysis, the Tribe contends that the Compact will provide the substantial benefit of economic security to its existing operations, which are the source of governmental revenue to keep the Tribe's governmental programs operational and provide employment to many tribal members.
+If the State permits any additional non-tribal gaming, the Tribe's obligation to make revenue sharing payments will cease.

-While the State has conceded partial exclusivity over slot machines and full exclusivity over other forms of Class III gaming, we remain skeptical about the overall value of the 2015 Compact's additional claimed concessions.
-However, given the Tribe's response showing that it will receive economic benefits compared to the 2007 Compact, we take no action within the 45-day time limit on this issue.
+While the State has conceded partial exclusivity over slot machines and full exclusivity over other forms of Class III gaming, we remain skeptical about the overall value of the Compact's additional claimed concessions.
+However, given the Tribe's response showing that it will be deprived of the economic benefit of Indian gaming without a Compact, we take no action within the 45-day time limit on this issue.